Drakkar-Software/OctoBot-Docs/coding/tentacle-package-development.md

   package, shouldn't use an existing tentacle package name

-## Description file
+### Description file

-A tentacle package contains metadata described in metadata.json file.
+A tentacle package contains metadata described in the metadata.json file.
 This file is used to properly install the tentacle and should be carefully written.
 It's located at the root path of the tentacle package :

 ```bash
 tentacles/YOUR_TP_CATEGORY/YOUR_TP_SUB_CATEGORY/YOUR_TENTACLE_PACKAGE_NAME/metadata.json